rg0699/BlogIT/README.md

 ## Features Implemented
 - User Login, SignUp and User Authentication using Firebase Authentication.
 - Add post with Image or Description implemented using Firebase Real time Database and Storage.
-- Main Posts feed which displays all the posts posted by all the users.
-- Comment feature on posts.
+- Comment and Like feature on posts.
-- Like feature on Posts.
 - Follow/Unfollow users.
+- Main Posts feed based on Follow/Following Requests.
 - Search Users by name.
 - Managing User Profile and info.
 - Reset Account Settings.